-Elections in Croatia are administered by a four-tier structure of independent bodies, including: the State Election Commission (SEC), Constituency Election Commissions (CECs), Municipal and City Election Commissions (MECs and CiECs), and Election Committees (VCs).
+- 16. Elections in Croatia are administered by a four-tier structure of independent bodies, including: the State Election Commission (SEC), Constituency Election Commissions (CECs), Municipal and City Election Commissions (MECs and CiECs), and Election Committees (VCs). - 17.
 The composition of the SEC under existing law is described in the Act on Election of Representatives to the Croatian Parliament (hereinafter "Parliamentary Election Law", or "Election Law").
 The main features of the current structure, and some of the issues related to it, were described in the following terms in the 2003 OSCE/ODIHR Election Observation Mission Report:

-The current SEC is described in the Election Law as having a "standing", or "permanent", membership consists of a president and four other members.2 In fact, however, the SEC does not function officially outside electoral periods.
-During elections, the composition of the SEC is expanded to include a number of additional members nominated by the ruling and opposition groups in Parliament.
+- 18. The current SEC is described in the Election Law as having a "standing", or "permanent", membership consists of a president and four other members.
+In fact, however, the SEC does not function officially outside electoral periods.
+During elections, the composition of the SEC is expanded to include a number of additional members nominated by the ruling and opposition groups in Parliament. - 19.
 The President of the Supreme Court serves ex officio as President of the SEC.
 The other core members and the deputies are appointed by the Constitutional Court from among the membership of the Supreme Court and other "distinguished lawyers who must not be members of political parties".
+This clearly will contribute to an independence of the SEC according to past experience, but the solution of appointing sitting judges has disadvantages under a long-term view and also tends to disturb the regular work of the judges around election time.
+However, the resulting independence and professionalism expected of the permanent members clearly has influenced the choice of structure for a new SEC according to the Draft Law. - 20.
 There is no provision in the Election Law concerning the timing of the appointment of the standing membership of the SEC, the terms of its members or their rotation, or the tenure of the members.
 This means that the membership could turn over shortly before an election.
-It also could permit members (except for the President) to be removed without cause.

-The SEC has legal authority to "take care of the legal preparation and implementation" of parliamentary elections, including through issuing rules ("obligatory instructions") for election officials.
-For each election, the SEC regularly promulgates a series of binding instructions to cover different aspects of the electoral process.
+It also could permit members (except for the President) to be removed without cause. - 21.
+The SEC has legal authority to "take care of the legal preparation and implementation" of parliamentary elections, including through issuing rules ("obligatory instructions") for election officials.4 For each election, the SEC regularly promulgates a series of binding instructions to cover different aspects of the electoral process. - 22.
 During an electoral period, after the publication of the candidates' lists, the membership of the SEC is "augmented" through designation of three representatives apiece of the majority (ruling) and opposition groups in Parliament.
-The pattern of core and expanded membership, including nomination of political party representatives (or, in the case of electoral committees, polling officials) by the parliamentary majority and opposition, is repeated at each of the lower levels of election administration.
+The pattern of core and expanded membership, including nomination of political party representatives (or, in the case of electoral committees, polling officials) by the parliamentary majority and opposition, is repeated at each of the lower levels of election administration. - 23.
 Once they commence their service with the SEC, the party representatives have the same rights and duties as the standing members.5 However, the fact that they are only able to join the SEC after constituencies have been determined reduces their effectiveness.
-This is especially the case in view of the potentially short electoral period provided for under Croatian law, between 30 and 60 days.
+This is especially the case in view of the potentially short electoral period provided for under Croatian law, between 30 and 60 days. - 24.
+This method of appointment retains a certain partisan element by having candidates (other than for President) being proposed by the parliamentary majority and opposition respectively.
+This is positive in the general sense since election commissions need to enjoy the trust of actors in the political arena, and one way of promoting such trust is to let the actors have a say in their appointment.
+However, the method as stated, may involve a

-В. OTHER ISSUES

-For the 2003 elections, as in previous national elections, the SEC issued both mandatory instructions and a "Reminder" for election officials.
-The legal status of the "Reminder" is unclear, so that the SEC's actions in this form remain subject to interpretation.

-Parliamentary Election Law, Art.
-45